 Discovery of new high-performance materials often triggers new technology, which has been one of the central topics of materials research.
-Although real materials usually consist of multiple phases and synergistic effects with point defects, dopants, surface, grain boundary, etc., are often crucial to key properties, we focus on bulk of single-phase compounds in this study as the first step.
-There are at least three types of "new compounds".
-First type of new compounds are variants of known compounds in a specific field.
+Although real materials usually consist of multiple phases and synergistic effects with point defects, dopants, surface, grain boundary, etc., are often crucial to key properties, we focus on the bulk of single-phase compounds in this study as the first step.
+There are at least three types of "new compounds."
+The first type of new compounds are variants of known compounds in a specific field.
 Isomorphic substitution of elements is a common strategy for this type.
-Second type of new compounds are already known compounds in another field, which have not been investigated in the field of concern.
-A typical strategy for this type is a high-throughput screening of compounds in databases, such as Inorganic Crystal Structure Database (ICSD), 1 International Centre for Diffraction Data Powder Diffraction File (ICDD-PDF), 2 SpringerMaterials,3 Pearson's Crystal Data,4 Crystallography Open Data (COD),5 and AtomWork-Adv.
-6 The third type is as-yet-unknown compounds having new crystal structures and/or new chemical compositions.
-Improvement of performance may be achieved by searching the first type of new compounds, whereas breakthroughs are expected by discovery of the second and third types of new compounds.
-Especially, the discovery of the third type of new compounds from wide chemical space is quite attractive for materials researchers.
+The second type of new compounds are already-known compounds in another field which have not been investigated in the field of concern.
+A typical strategy for this type is a high-throughput screening of compounds in databases, such as Inorganic Crystal Structure Database (ICSD),1 International Centre for Diffraction Data Powder Diffraction File (ICDD-PDF),2 SpringerMaterials,3 Pearson's Crystal Data,4 Crystallography Open Data (COD),5 and AtomWork-Adv.6 The third type of new compounds are as-yet-unknown compounds having new crystal structures and/or new chemical compositions.
+Improvement in performance may be achieved by searching the first type of new compounds, whereas breakthroughs are expected by the discovery of the second and third types of new compounds from wide chemical space is quite attractive for materials researchers.
 However, no systematic approach has thus far been established.

 Density functional theory (DFT) calculation is one of the most powerful approaches to predict energetics and physical properties.
-Some databases of computed information are available, such as the Materials Project, AFLOW, OQMD, and NOMAD.
-10 However, it should be emphasized that the majority of these databases consist of known compounds.
+Some databases of computed information are available, such as the Materials Project,7 AFLOW,8 the Open Quantum Materials Database (OQMD),9 and the Novel Materials Discovery

+(NOMAD).10 However, it should be emphasized that the majority of these databases consist of known compounds.
 DFT calculations can be routinely made for new compounds of the first and second types.
 For the third type of new compounds, chemical compositions and crystal structures should be determined before DFT calculations, and this requires great challenges because of two reasons.
-Firstly, chemically relevant compositions are unknown a priori.
+First, chemically relevant compositions are unknown a priori.
 Considering vast chemical space, a huge number of compounds are uninvestigated.
 However, stable compounds are very sparse in the chemical space.
-According to Villars and Iwata, average number of compounds per chemical system is only 3.2 for ternary and 2 for quaternary systems.
-11 Searching new compounds is like looking for a needle in a haystack.
+According to Villars and Iwata, the average number of compounds per chemical system is only 3.2 for ternary and 2 for quaternary systems.11 Searching new compounds is like looking for a needle in a haystack.
 The second challenge is to search the stable crystal structures for given chemical compositions.
-Although a few methods have been used for searching stable structures, 12-16 it is still a long time-consuming task.
+Although a few methods have been used for searching stable structures,^{12-16} it is still a long time-consuming task.

-Machine learning approaches have been proposed to predict probable substitution elements for known compounds, 17,18 formation energies of arbitrary compositions, 19 and chemically relevant compositions.
-20,21 These approaches enable systematic prediction of new compounds.
-Suzuki et al.22 succeeded in experimental synthesis of new lithium-ion conducting oxides based on machine learning prediction.21 They adopted conventional synthesis method and powder x-ray diffraction (XRD) analysis to identify the new compounds, and successfully found two new compounds.
+Machine learning approaches have been proposed to predict probable substitution elements for known compounds,^{17,18} formation energies of arbitrary compositions,19 and chemically relevant compositions.^{20,21} These approaches enable systematic prediction of new compounds.
+Suzuki et al.22 succeeded in experimental synthesis of new lithium-ion conducting oxides based on machine learning prediction.21 They adopted the conventional synthesis method and powder x-ray diffraction (XRD) analysis to identify the new compounds and successfully found two new compounds.
 As the composition of one of the two new compounds was deviated from the exact value by the machine learning prediction, a systematic series of synthesis experiments were needed.
-In the conventional approach, the synthesized sample needs to be mostly composed of a single phase to identify composition and crystal structure of the new compound.
+In the conventional approach, the synthesized sample needs to be mostly composed of a single phase to identify the composition and crystal structure of the new compound.